RuyiGai/CS5720-Assignment-1/README.md

 The `logs/fit/` directory contains the TensorBoard log files generated during the MNIST training experiments.

 These log files can be loaded into TensorBoard to visualize training and validation accuracy and loss.

 ---

+## Assignment Overview

+This assignment covers fundamental concepts of neural networks and their practical implementation using TensorFlow.
+It consists of two main parts: short-answer questions and programming tasks.

+The assignment covers neural network fundamentals, tensor manipulation, loss functions, optimizer comparison, MNIST classification, and TensorBoard visualization.

+---